Transparency (Open Budget Index) 46/100

 - Hold legislative hearings on the budgets of specific ministries, departments, and agencies as well as on audit reports at which testimony from the public is heard.

-Nicaragua should prioritize the following actions to strengthen budget oversight:
+Mali should prioritize the following actions to strengthen budget oversight:

 - In both law and practice, ensure the legislature is consulted prior to the spending of contingency funds that were not identified in the Enacted Budget.